Wayne County, Georgia

 Can a gravel driveway be plowed?

-In Wayne County, Georgia, snow plowing is rarely needed — the region averages fewer than one inch of snowfall per year.
+Snow plowing is rarely needed — the region averages fewer than one inch of snowfall per year.
 However, gravel driveways can be plowed when conditions require it; the blade should ride just above the gravel surface to avoid displacing stone.
 A properly installed driveway with a firm compacted base loses far less material during plowing than a loosely spread gravel surface.
-For Wayne County properties, the more relevant seasonal concern is heavy rain and summer storm drainage, not snow removal.
+For properties here, the more relevant seasonal concern is heavy rain and summer storm drainage, not snow removal.

 How long does a gravel driveway last?

-In Wayne County, Georgia, a properly installed gravel driveway can last 10–20 years before it needs major work — provided routine maintenance is done.
+A properly installed gravel driveway can last 10–20 years before it needs major work — provided routine maintenance is done.
 Gravel driveways need regrading every 1–3 years depending on traffic and rainfall, and occasional topdressing as stone works into the base or migrates to the edges.
 What fails early are driveways installed without a proper base, adequate compaction, or drainage planning.
-Build it right the first time and maintenance in southeast Georgia's wet climate is predictable and affordable.
+Build it right the first time and maintenance is predictable and affordable.

 What is crusher run and is it good for driveways?

 Crusher run is a mix of crushed stone and stone dust — the angular pieces and fine particles bind together under compaction to create a dense, stable surface.
 Unlike clean stone, crusher run doesn't shift around under vehicle tires.
-In Wayne County and the coastal plain of southeast Georgia, crusher run is the preferred base material for driveways because it compacts firmly, resists rutting under heavy loads, and sheds water with proper crown grading.
-It is used either as the full driveway surface or as the base layer under a clean #57 stone topdressing.
+Across the coastal plain of southeast Georgia, crusher run is the preferred base material because it compacts firmly, resists rutting under heavy loads, and sheds water with proper crown grading.
+It's used either as the full driveway surface or as the base layer under a clean #57 stone topdressing.

 What size gravel is best for a driveway?

-In Wayne County, Georgia, the most common choice for driveway surfaces is #57 stone — 3/4-inch crushed stone that provides good drainage and handles regular vehicle traffic well.
+The most common choice for driveway surfaces is #57 stone — 3/4-inch crushed stone that provides good drainage and handles regular vehicle traffic well.
 For the base layer, crusher run is the standard.
 Larger stones like #4 or #3 tend to shift underfoot and under tires, migrating to the edges quickly on rural driveways.
-For a working rural driveway that handles daily use and farm equipment, 3/4-inch crusher run base with #57 stone topdressing is the combination we use most on Wayne County properties.
+For a working rural driveway that handles daily use and farm equipment, 3/4-inch crusher run base with #57 stone topdressing is the combination we use most on properties here.

 Does a gravel driveway need a base layer?

-In Wayne County, Georgia, yes — and this is where most DIY gravel projects fail.
-Dumping gravel directly on the sandy loam soils common to Wayne County's coastal plain produces a surface that sinks, ruts, and washes away quickly.
+Yes — and this is where most DIY gravel projects fail.
+Dumping gravel directly on the sandy loam soils common to the coastal plain produces a surface that sinks, ruts, and washes away quickly.
 A properly prepared base removes soft material, establishes correct grade, and provides a firm platform for the gravel.
 We compact 4–6 inches of crusher run as a base before any surface stone goes down.
 Geotextile fabric between the subbase and gravel is used on sites with particularly sandy or unstable soil to prevent fine material from contaminating the stone over time.

 What are the pros and cons of a gravel driveway?

-In Wayne County, Georgia, the main advantages of a gravel driveway are cost, flexibility, and durability on sandy coastal plain soils.
+The main advantages are cost, flexibility, and durability on sandy coastal plain soils.
 Gravel costs a fraction of concrete or asphalt, handles ground movement without cracking, provides natural drainage, and can be regraded and resurfaced without full replacement.
 The tradeoffs are ongoing maintenance — regrading every 1–3 years and topdressing as gravel migrates — and loose stone at the entrance.
-For long rural driveways common in Wayne County, the cost advantage over concrete or asphalt is so significant that gravel is almost always the practical choice.
+For long rural driveways, the cost advantage over concrete or asphalt is so significant that gravel is almost always the practical choice.

 How do you keep gravel from washing away on a driveway?

-In Wayne County, Georgia, gravel washing away is almost always a drainage problem.
+Gravel washing away is almost always a drainage problem.
 When water has no channel to follow off a driveway, it runs down the middle or along the low side carrying gravel with it.
 Solutions include regrading the surface to a proper crown so water sheds to the sides, cutting drainage swales alongside the driveway, installing culverts where water accumulates, and ensuring a clear fall to a safe discharge point.
-Geotextile fabric under the base helps in Wayne County's sandy coastal plain conditions.
+Geotextile fabric under the base helps in sandy coastal plain conditions.
 Fixing the drainage fixes the washout — adding more gravel without addressing drainage is a temporary fix.

 How often does a gravel driveway need to be regraded?